Professional turning has become more accessible throughout the years.

 Furthermore, this model might look a little bit intimidating for the average user, but anybody can get used to it in just a matter of minutes.
 If that appeals to you, you'll be pretty satisfied with this lathe.

 Turning the pivot is also relatively easy.
-All you need to do is unscrew the locking collar and then pull it out to twist the headstock.
+All you need to do is unscrew the locking collar and then pull it out to twist the newly designed headstock.
 Changing the RPM is surprisingly comfortable.
 The machine has a handle that you can move to the RPM you want, and you're good to go.

 Another great benefit you get from this machine is that the tailstock handwheel has a spinner knob that you can use to make changes a lot easier.